loreanvictor/rxdeep/docs/md/index.md

 ## Precision

 **RxDeep** enables subscribing to a particular sub-state of the state tree.
-These sub-states (mostly) only emit values when the value of the sub-state has changed (or a changes issued on same tree address).
+These sub-states (mostly) only emit values when the value of the sub-state has changed (or a change is issued on same tree address).
 So you could subscribe heavy-weight operations (such as DOM re-rendering) on sub-states.